List of Eswatini Twenty20 International cricketers

 This is a list of Eswatini Twenty20 International cricketers.
+A Twenty20 International (T20I) is an international cricket match between two representative teams played under the rules of Twenty20 cricket.

-In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
+In April 2018, the ICC decided to grant full T20I status to all its members.
 Therefore, all Twenty20 matches played between Eswatini and other ICC members after 1 January 2019 have the T20I status.
 Eswatini played their first T20I against Lesotho on 16 October 2021 during the 2021 ICC Men's T20 World Cup Africa Qualifier.

-This list comprises all members of the Eswatini cricket team who have played at least one T20I match.
+This list comprises names of all members of the Eswatini cricket team who have played at least one T20I match.
 It is initially arranged in the order in which each player won his first Twenty20 cap.
 Where more than one player won his first Twenty20 cap in the same match, those players are listed alphabetically by surname.